Turanga1/Springboard_DataScience/Capstone 1 - Boston Earnings Report/readme.md

-﻿#  Capstone #1 Project Proposal
+﻿
 # City of Boston Payroll Analysis

-### What is the problem you want to solve?

-I’d like to focus on the following questions:

-1. Is total payroll increasing and what are the reasons for this?
-This information would be helpful in forecasting budgets and identifying opportunities for cost reduction.
-Examples of positive factors are cost of living increases, promotions, increase of better paying job titles and increased overtime.
-Examples of negative factors could be employee attrition, increase of lower paying job titles and reduction in overtime pay
-2. Are there any social trends that Boston residents would care about?
-For example, which zip codes are home to the highest and lowest average paid employees?
-Can we identify geographic clusters of certain professions?

-### Who is your client and why do they care about this problem?
-In other words, what will your client DO or DECIDE based on your analysis that they wouldn’t have otherwise?

-My primary clients are Boston taxpayers who are interested in the return on investment for their tax dollar.
-Analysis of the data could identify opportunities for cost savings which could result in lower taxes or a redirection of tax dollars for other purposes.

-Since the city office is as much a political entity as it is a business, many residents are also interested in social issues such as gender pay-gap, racial divide and wealth segregation.
-Analysis could possibly inform a political debate for social change.

-### What data are you going to use for this?
-How will you acquire this data?
+An analysis of select payroll spending trends based on the City of Boston earnings reports.

+Earnings data is available for City of Boston employees from 2011 to 2017 as annual “CSV” files:

 https://data.boston.gov/dataset/employee-earnings-report

-Earnings data is available for City of Boston employees from 2011 to 2016 as annual “CSV” files or accessible through an API.
 The entries are classified into the following columns:

 'name' = Full name of city employee
 'department' = Department name